A Quick Guide to Housing in Nashville

 Walking distance from campus

 In my biased opinion, Germantown is the best neighborhood in Nashville.
-This neighborhood stands out for its truly world class dining experiences: Rolf & Daughters, Kuchina and Keller, Henrietta Red and City House are truly awesome restaurants you must try for a special occasion or when someone else is paying the bill.
-However, as an MSTP student, you won’t have the extra cash to enjoy those spots on a regular basis.
+This neighborhood stands out for its truly world class dining experiences: Rolf & Daughters, Henrietta Red and City House are truly awesome restaurants that you must try for a special occasion or when someone else is paying the bill.
+However, as an MSTP student, you won’t have the extra cash to enjoy those world class spots on a regular basis.
 Good news: there is much more to do than just eat fancy food.
-In my free time, I enjoy riding my bike on the Nashville levee greenway using the Nashville bike share program, reading lots of papers at Steadfast Coffee, and enjoying a pint with friends at Bearded Iris Brewery or Von Elrod’s Beer Garden and Sausage House (half off liter Steins on Tuesdays and Thursdays!!!!)
-Additionally, the Nashville Sounds Stadium and Farmers Market are both within walking distance.
-This year, the new Nashville Soccer Club will be playing its home games at First Tennessean Park as well.
-A neighborhood with great food, outdoor space, and professional sports teams – what’s not to love?
-(By Bradley Reinfeld, G1)
+You can eat less fancy yet tasty food at Big Al’s Deli (which is the best Meat’n Three in town) or have a fantastic boba at Ying Yang Tea.
+In my free time, I enjoy riding my bike on the Nashville levee greenway using the Nashville bike share program (which is closed right now due to COVID), reading lots of papers at Steadfast Coffee, and enjoying a pint with friends at Nashville’s best brewery (Bearded Iris).
+Additionally, the Nashville Sounds Stadium, the Tennessee State Museum, and Farmers Market are all within walking distance.
+A neighborhood with great food, outdoor space, and Triple A baseball– what’s not to love?
+(By Bradley Reinfeld, G4)

 First of all, 12 South is by far the best (sorry Brad).
 12 South is a fun, young neighbourhood just 1-2 miles from campus.
 Currently it is mostly houses with young families or groups of college/graduate students, but there are seemingly infinite apartment buildings opening up all the time.
 The 12 South neighbourhood centers around 12 South avenue, which has tons of restaurants, shopping boutiques, and coffee shops.
 The food is excellent and ranges from BBQ, to sandwiches, to Korean food trucks, to upscale Lebanese.
 It also is home to one of the Jeni’s Ice Cream stores, which Nashville is obsessed with.
 The shopping is amazing but expensive, so I would recommend some serious window shopping.
 You might even catch Reese Witherspoon at her 12 South store: Draper James (note: she looks EXACTLY the same as she does on screen).
-The coffee shops make for great study spots and include some Nashville favorites: Frothy Monkey (always busy, super trendy, excellent food, Bachelorette parties galore for Brunch on Sundays), Portland Brew (great study spot and solid patio for when it’s nice out), and Box which has amazing food and is only busy during school drop-off.
-Also my classmate and neighbour Chris would never forgive me for not mentioning 8th and Roast, which is where he basically lives.
+The coffee shops make for great study spots and include some Nashville favorites: Frothy Monkey (always busy, super trendy, excellent food, Bachelorette parties galore for Brunch on Sundays) and Portland Brew (great study spot and solid patio for when it’s nice out).
+Also my classmate and neighbor Chris would never forgive me for not mentioning 8th and Roast, which is where he basically lives.
 Overall, 12 South has a very homey feel – it’s extremely safe and there are always people walking around (usually with dogs), going on runs, or going to Sevier Park, which is a beautiful park at the end of the 12 South with basketball courts, tennis courts, a playground, the community center, and sprawling grassy hills to hang out on.
 Beware of sunbathers, frisbees, hacky sacks, slack lines, and puppies.
-It’s also really close to 8 South, which is a up and coming area with a million apartments, new restaurants, and a great tap room.
+It’s also really close to 8 South, which is an up and coming area with a million apartments, new restaurants, and a great tap room.

-I moved to a townhouse in The Nations with my significant other (who is in the second medical phase of his M.D.-Ph.D. training) when I started graduate school.
-Driving to Vanderbilt between 7:30 am and 9:00 am for graduate school is about a 20- to 25-minute commute.
+I moved to a house in The Nations with my significant other when I started graduate school.
+Driving to Vanderbilt between 7:30 am and 9:00 am for graduate school is about a 15- to 20-minute commute.
 Coming in earlier for clerkships is about a 10-minute commute.
 I love having a small yard, covered parking, and a guest room.
 My parents purchased the townhouse (and we essentially rent it from them); if you aren’t planning on buying, you could still live in The Nations in a small house like ours with roommates.
-A few apartment buildings are also currently being built in The Nations, and will probably be ready by the time you start M2 year if you are interested.
-I like The Nations because it is home to some of the coolest murals in Nashville, great coffee shops for studying (Three Corners, Frothy Monkey), restaurants like Nicky’s Coal Fired, and other trendy restaurants that never have a wait.
-For instance, 51st Kitchen & Bar is a family-owned restaurant with a particularly delicious Saturday brunch menu and a dog park in front of the restaurant for your furry friends to run around in while you eat.
-(By Rachel Brown, G1)
+Another option is the Flats at Silo Bend Apartments, a brand-new apartment complex in the Nations with lots of amenities (i.e. a gym) that’s a little more affordable than similar apartment complexes on Charlotte Ave.
+It’s also walking distance from several different coffee shops that are great for studying (Ugly Mug, Frothy Monkey, Red Bicycle, and White Bison).
+I love living in The Nations because it is home to some of the coolest murals in Nashville and trendy restaurants like Nicky’s Coal Fired that don’t have long waits (unlike restaurants in other trendy parts of Nashville).
+El Paseo is a restaurant with its own dog park in front, which is fun for people who have dogs AND people who just want to dog-watch while they eat.
+(By Rachel Brown, G4)